 Once upon a time, homeschool curriculum was difficult to come by.
 Many families used whatever they could find, which often included books designed for public or private schools.
 Today’s homeschool parents face the opposite problem.
-There is SO MUCH out there, that it can be extremely difficult to choose the wheat among all the shaft.
+There is SO MUCH out there, that it can be extremely difficult to sift through all of the options.
 Unfortunately, even experienced homeschool parents can choose a curriculum or book that just doesn’t work.
 But with a little thought and planning, the likelihood that a curriculum will work for your student can be greatly increased.

 Points to Ponder

 How should homeschool parents choose curriculum that will work for their families?

 First, ask some questions about your teaching style.
 Do you like having a teacher’s guide, workbooks, and a strict plan with a script to follow?
 You might want a traditional curriculum.
 Do you like short, gentle lessons with lots of good read-alouds?
 Check out Charlotte Mason-based materials.
 Are classical languages and literature important to you?
 You might be a Classical homeschooler.
 Do you like to study topics in depth and do lots of hands-on activities?
 Unit studies might be for you.
 Do you want to have your student use the computer and be taught by someone who is an expert for each subject?
 Consider computer-based or only curriculum.
 The answers to these questions will give you an idea of what type of curriculum you are looking for.

 Now think about each of your students.
 The truth is that what works for one student may not work for another.
 Read about learning styles and consider which category your student falls into.
 Is he a visual learner, remembering best what is seen?
 Is he an auditory learner, who needs music to study and likes to have material read to him?
 Or is he a kinesthetic learner, always bouncing around and learning best by experiencing the subject?

 Armed with an honest evaluation of how you teach and how your child learns, you can process through the main curriculum types.